-Plus, it boosts efficiency across all departments.
-Your sales team gets real-time inventory updates.
-Whereas your finance team can easily monitor cash flow and quickly handle audits or performance data requests.
+Cloud ERP boosts efficiency across all departments.
+For example, your sales team receives real-time inventory updates, while your finance team can easily monitor cash flow and quickly respond to audit or performance data requests.

 Types of Cloud ERP Software